 Recommended Skills For Gunsmiths

-- Manual dexterity (steady hands andexcellent hand-eye coordination) to handle small, delicate components and advanced machinery.
+Steady hands and excellent hand-eye coordination are needed to handle small, delicate components and advanced machinery.

 Pros & Cons Of Being A Gunsmith